BodaDayo/Alte/README.md

 1. Install the app by opening the APK file.

 ## Usage
+Getting started with the Alté App is easy:

-- Launch the app and create an account or log in.
+1. Launch the app and create an account or log in.
-- Coming
+1. Start conversations with friends by sending messages or posting Peeps.
+1. Explore additional features like voice and video calling (coming soon).

 ## Feedback and Contributions
+We welcome your feedback and contributions to make the Alté App even better!
 If you encounter any issues, have suggestions, or would like to report a bug, please open an [issue](/issues).
 Feel free to contribute to the development by submitting a [pull request](/pulls).

 License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE.md) file for details.

 ## Acknowledgments
-Shout out to the open-source community for the incredible resources and support, JetBrains from the free resources, and everyone that's contributed to the building of the app. :+1: :+1:
+Shout out to the open-source community for the incredible resources and support, JetBrains from the free resources, Squares and circles on Figma for the UI inspo, and everyone that's contributed to the development of the Alté App. :+1: :+1:

 Contact
 - Email: rgb.mobile.studios@gmail.com